 How does it work?

 Although 4-H is governed nationally by 4-H Canada, each province contains and supports multiple clubs.
-4-H clubs are divided by region throughout the county (e.g. West-River club, Heatherton club, St-Andrews club, etc.).
+4-H clubs are divided by region throughout the counties (e.g. West-River club, Heatherton club, St-Andrews club, Landing club, Goshen club, etc.).
 Each 4-H club organizes meetings and activities for their members, and has volunteer leaders for various projects.